fractalate/engineering/Mindful Code Review Checklist.md

 * What ecosystems does this software exist within?
 * What relevant direction is outlined for the software?
 * Who are the intended users of the software?
+* What other systems does the software integrate with and how?

-## More Stuff
+## Evaluate Intent

+* Identify the system integrations affected by the change.
-* What are the desired outcomes of the code?
+* Identify the intended outcomes of the change.
-* Does the code produce the desired outcomes?
+* Does the change make a sound attempt to produce the intended outcomes?
-* What experiences are offered by the code?
-* How are each of those experiences activated?
-* Which code or systems does the code affect?
+* Does the change produce any unintended outcomes?

+## Evaluate Code Structure

 * Is the code clear?
-* Does the code follow project, team, or ecosystem conventions?
+* Does the code follow industry conventions/best-practices and/or is it consistent with project conventions?

+## Evaluate Operational Fitness

+* Does the changed software produce error reports suitable for the user/operator of the software to research and identify the cause?

+## Evaluate Maintainability

 * Is the relevant documentation updated?
-* Are tests passing?
 * Are relevant tests added or updated?
+* Are there others who can readily work on the areas changed?

+## Evaluate Deployability

+* If there is a standard deployment/upgrade process, does that process work for these changes?
+* If there is a custom deployment/upgrade process, does the change include a deployment/upgrade plan?